 For breach counsel, panels & insurers

 Panels and counsel need a DFIR partner whose technical conclusions survive cross-examination.
-Makkari is built for that standard from the first artefact collection to the final report.
+Makkari is built for that standard.

 How we work with counsel